Cave of the Patriarchs massacre: Massacre

-25 February 1994 coincided with the Jewish festival of Purim and fell during the Muslim Ramadan.
+The date 25 February 1994 coincided with the Jewish festival of Purim and fell during the Muslim Ramadan.
 On the eve of the massacre, Goldstein listened to a reading in the Hall of Abraham of the Scroll of Esther, and spoke to others of the need to behave like Esther.
 Some consider it not coincidental that he then carried out the murders as Purim was celebrated.
 In this context, the festival of Purim was associated with a reading that concerns Amalek, with whom, in Israeli extremist rhetoric, Palestinians are often identified.
 Joseph Tuman has conjectured he saw himself as Mordecai.
 Ian Lustick thinks it likely Goldstein thought of Yasser Arafat as a modern-day Haman.
 Both Jews and Muslims were permitted to access their respective parts of the compound.
 At 5:00 a.m. on February 25, around 800 Palestinian Muslims passed through the east gate of the cave to participate in Fajr, the first of the five daily Islamic prayers.
 The cave was under Israeli Army guard, but of the nine soldiers supposed to have been on duty, four were late turning up, and only one officer was there.

 Shortly afterwards, passing through the Hall of Abraham, Goldstein entered the Hall of Isaac, where some 800 Muslims were at prayer.
 He was dressed in his army uniform and carried an IMI Galil assault rifle and four magazines of ammunition, which held a total of 140 rounds in 35 rounds per magazine.
 He was not stopped by the guards, who assumed that he was an officer entering the tomb to pray in an adjacent chamber reserved for Jews.
-Standing in front of the only exit from the hall and positioned to the rear of the Muslim worshippers, he is reported as having thrown a grenade into the middle of the hall before opening fire, killing 29 people and wounding another 125, among them children.
+Standing in front of the only exit from the hall and positioned to the rear of the Muslim worshippers, he is reported as having thrown a grenade into the middle of the hall before opening fire, eventually killing 29 people and wounding another 125, among them children.
 Several people were left with paralyzing wounds.
 According to survivors, Goldstein bided his time until sujūd, the part of the prayer where worshippers prostrate themselves with their heads on the floor.
-After someone in the crowd hurled a fire extinguisher, which struck him on the head, he was overcome, disarmed and then beaten to death.
+He was overcome when someone in the crowd hurled a fire extinguisher which struck him on the head, allowing the crowd to disarm and then beat him to death.